Hire a professional brick cleaner near you

 How often should I organise brick cleaning?

-Most brick surfaces will need cleaning around once a year, but this will depend on the type of brick and how exposed it is to the weather.
-If you notice marks on your brickwork, it’s best to organise cleaning as soon as possible because the longer stains, dirt, or mortar remain on brickwork, the harder it is to clean off.
+Most brick surfaces will need cleaning around once a year, but this will depend on the type of brick and its exposure to the weather.
+If you notice marks on your brickwork, it’s best to organize cleaning as soon as possible because the longer stains, dirt, or mortar remain on brickwork, the harder it is to clean off.

 How much does brick cleaning cost?